 Job on base

-As a Movement Operator you perform a variety of logistics jobs, you could include:
+As a Movement Operator you perform a variety of roles whilst on base, including:

-- Planning and implementing the movement of personnel and equipment
+- Planning and executing the movement of personnel and equipment,

-- Or packing and preparing equipment and supplies to be dropped by aircraft
+- Preparing equipment and supplies to be dropped by aircraft or lifted by helicopter.

 Job on deployment

 As you progress in your training, you will find yourself working throughout the world, however most visited locations include Antarctica, Australia and the Pacific Islands.
 Wherever the Army deploys to, Movement Operators help to get them there and back.

 I didn't want to sit at a desk, I wanted to do something that was outdoors – something different.

 Throughout your career as a Movements Operator, you will gain the various licences required to drive vehicles such as forklifts, heavy trucks etc. You will learn about all the computer systems used to plan and implement the movement of troops and supplies, as well as the hardware – like parachutes, boats, cranes etc – required to ensure a safe delivery.
 You will also attend various management and leadership courses.

 Upon successful enlistment into the Army you will be posted to Waiouru Army base.
 Here you will do 16 weeks of basic military training to find out if you have what it takes to be in the Army, and learn various subjects including: